mahnve/sinor/README.md

 # Sinor

-Sinor is a simple tool to convert blog content for static websites.
-It
+Sinor is a simple tool to convert blog content for static websites written in Python.
+It can:
-can:

 * Convert Markdown formatted posts into HTML using Mustache templates.
 * Generate Atom feeds from HTML files